quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 resuming a connection (e.g., for address validation purposes).
 Retry and resumption tokens typically contain encoded metadata to check the token's validity when it is used, but this metadata and its format is implementation specific.
-For that, this field includes a general-purpose "details" field.
+For that, this event includes a general-purpose "details" field.

 ## Stateless Reset Token